 Circumventing the official app stores altogether

-Given that the Google Play and App Store have these security features and content restrictions in place (that, despite their flaws, do present significant obstacles for app developers), a technique to completely circumvent the official stores has been developed.
+A number of hackers have learnt to circumvent these security restrictions.
 As we previously reported, ‘sideloading’ is the process of downloading and installing apps onto a mobile device from a source that is not an official consumer or enterprise app store.

-For Android apps, this is a relatively simple process, done by enabling the download of an app .apk file from an ‘unknown source’.
+For Android apps, this is relatively straightforward, done by enabling the download of an app .apk file from an ‘unknown source’.
 Hundreds of unofficial Android apps are readily available for download using this method both online and via third-party marketplaces such as Getjar, Mobogenie and Appbrain.

 For iOS the process is a little more complicated but possible nonetheless.
 Just this year it was discovered that malicious app developers could pose as legitimate businesses to obtain Apple Enterprise App certificates, allowing them to validate and distribute apps independently of the official App Store.
-Pornography, gambling and fake versions of gaming apps developed under this program have all been discovered available for download to iOS devices and simply require users to ‘trust’ the app’s publisher before installing.
+Pornography, gambling and fake versions of gaming apps developed under this program have all been discovered.

-Although not used exclusively by fraudulent apps, many hackers and malicious app developers have used the process of ‘sideloading’ in order to avoid security checks and regulations.
-By taking advantage of users’ attempts to avoid paying for content or to overcome geographical release restrictions, sideloading provides malicious developers with the perfect vehicle to spread Trojans, spyware, adware, and click fraud malware.
+Although not used exclusively by fraudulent apps, many hackers use ‘sideloading’ to avoid security checks and regulations.
+Hackers take advantage of users’ attempts to avoid paying for content or to overcome geographical release restrictions.
+Sideloading provides malicious developers with the perfect vehicle to spread Trojans, spyware, adware, and click fraud malware.